mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 private readonly Dialog _Dialog;
 ```

-* Initiate them in constructor of your bot activity class with other dependencies. [_Consider now we have to use the Language Understanding (LUIS) inside the component Dialog, So we can remove it's declaration form Activity Class_]
+* Initiate them in constructor of your bot activity class with other dependencies. [_Consider now we have to use the Language Understanding (LUIS) inside the component Dialog, So we can remove it's declaration from Activity Class_]

 ```C#
 public HABotActivity(T Dialog, ILogger<HABotActivity<T>> logger, ConversationState conversationState, UserState userState)